math865a/project-tool/README.md

 - **Financial Tracking**: Contract and financial source management
 - **User Management**: Role-based access control and user administration

-## Domain & Business Context
+## Business Context
 A Danish company (hereafter referred to as the company) operates across a broad range of sectors, with a strong foundation in networking and IT infrastructure.
 One of its key business areas is project management.
-At the time this system was initiated, the company had just secured a major framework agreement with a large client—an engagement valued at approximately 500 million DKK.
+At the time this system was initiated, the company had just secured two major framework agreements with a large client—an engagement valued at approximately 500 million DKK.
 This agreement comprised hundreds of smaller sub-projects, referred to internally as work packages.
 A team of around 15 project managers would be responsible for planning these work packages: defining their scope, assigning appropriate personnel, and monitoring progress throughout the lifecycle.
 However, the existing resource management approach—based on spreadsheets, emails, and manual coordination—proved inefficient and error-prone, especially at this scale.
 As the volume and complexity of projects grew, it became increasingly clear that the company faced a critical technology gap in planning and allocating its human resources.
 To address this challenge, the company initiated the development of a custom project and resource management tool.
 The goal was to create a centralized system that could: